vt5491/vrgal/README.md

 VRGAL, using an [automated parsing algorithm](https://github.com/vt5491/vrgal/tree/master/src/app/vrize) , is able to "lift" or "vr-ize" a large percentage of these "flat" three.js examples to be VR compatible (with the goal of adding many more).
 Then, using an A-frame based front-end, VRGAL combines these examples into one common interface: a VR "gallery" with which to browse the library.

 While this can useful to all interested users, it is hoped this will be especially useful for  game programmers.
-To this end, VRGAL allows you to browse the source code from within the app as well.
+To this end, VRGAL allows you to browse the source code for the lifted THREE.js scripts from within the app as well.

+### User Guide
+#### Movement
+Supports Oculus Rift and HTC Vive controllers.

+Move by doing a "full grab" and then pulling:

 ### Motivation
 As an amateur games programmer, one unfortunate fact of life I realized upon writing my first _real_ game was that _good enough_ was, well, not _good enough_.
 This is not necessarily true for "standard" apps, where good enough _can_ be _good enough_.
 This is because a standard app has some utility even if it's not perfect, esp. if your app is doing something useful that saves people time.

 But games are different.
 Games are not a necessity: they are a  luxury.
 No one "has to" play your game, they have to _want_ to play it.
-And since people only have a limited amount of time to play games, and there's plenty of competition out there (let's face it, every programmer and their brother wants to be a games programmer ), why should anyone play your amateuristic, half-baked, non-polished game?
+And since people only have a limited amount of time to play games, and there's plenty of competition, why should anyone play your amateuristic, half-baked, non-polished game?
 In short, the bar for _acceptable_ in games is much higher than for standard web apps.

 For a programmer, once you have the game mechanics working, the best way to improve your game (literally and metaphorically) is to improve your game's aesthetics.
-There are two way you can do this: learning a tool like Blender, and the other is to exploit some of the advanced features in your graphics library, such as lighting and shaders.
-As a means toward the latter, a good way to learn about aesthetics is to browse and _study_ the three.js examples library.
+There are two way you can do this: learning a tool like Blender to improve your scene visuals, and the other is to exploit some of the advanced features in your graphics library, such as lighting and shaders.
+As a means toward the latter, a good way to do this is to browse and _study_ the three.js examples library.

 This was the situation I found myself in upon trying to improve my game's look and feel.
 Unfortunately, my motivation waned when I realized I could only view three.js examples in a simple flat screen.
 This form factor just didn't incentivize me, and perhaps more importantly, gave me no sense of what it would actually look like in VR.